CottageLabs/reactordb/deploy/DEPLOYMENT.md

     sudo ln -s ../sites-available/reactordb-production .
     # check symlink is ok
     ls -l

+Now generate and store an .htaccess file to enable access to the administrative features of the app:

+Install `apache2-utils` via apt-get, then:

+    sudo htpasswd -c /etc/nginx/.htpasswd reactordb

+Provide a suitable password for the reactordb user.

+Finally, restart nginx:

     sudo nginx -t  # test master config and our app config sudo nginx -s reload

 ## supervisor